Logo

 Bond Finance Ltd

 One fraudster offered to “teach trading,” then introduced a second accomplice to “manage” the account on .
-After deposits landed, withdrawal attempts triggered endless “under review” notices.
+After deposits arrived, withdrawal attempts triggered endless “under review” notices.
 Access never returned, and the site eventually vanished.

 B2mp